MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/perimeter-networks.md

 Perimeter networks, sometimes called demilitarized zones (DMZs), help provide secure connectivity between cloud networks, on-premises or physical datacenter networks, and the internet.

 In effective perimeter networks, incoming packets flow through security appliances that are hosted in secure subnets, before the packets can reach back-end servers.
 Security appliances include firewalls, network virtual appliances (NVAs), and other intrusion detection and prevention systems.
 Internet-bound packets from workloads must also flow through security appliances in the perimeter network before they can leave the network.

-The perimeter network can provide policy enforcement, inspection, and auditing.
+Usually, central IT teams and security teams are responsible for defining operational requirements for perimeter networks.
+Perimeter networks can provide policy enforcement, inspection, and auditing.

 Perimeter networks can use the following Azure features and services: